ICAA defines Purebred as an individual horse with eight-generations of like ancestors without any outcrossing to another breed.

 Height must be at least 14-hands high at the age of five-years old.

 Manes and tails can range from short and sparse to long and full

 Straight, lean head with a clean-cut throatlatch; an ample chest, expanding into a deep heart-girth; prominent, well-defined withers extending into well sloped shoulders; the back has a short appearance with a well-sprung ribcage, leading into a medium length underline; long, sloping hip and croup; long, wide forearms and gaskins, leading into short, flat cannons and clean, straight hocks; adequate length and slope to pasterns; hard hooves with wide heels, of adequate size, set on legs that are well-placed under the body to support the horse.

 Artwork by Laura Lyon

-For more information on the required characteristics and traits, and on traits that will make a horse ineligible for registration with ICAA, please go to our Registration pages (where you will find a dropdown to Registry Classifications, Requirements (linked below), Ineligible, Genetic Testing, What to Submit, Calculating Rank/Classification, Characteristics, and Photo Do's and Don'ts).
+For more information on the required characteristics and traits, and on traits that will make a horse ineligible for registration with ICAA, please go to our Registration pages (where you will find a dropdown menu to Registry Divisions, Requirements (linked below), Ineligible, Genetic Testing, What to Submit, Calculating Level, Characteristics, and Photo Do's and Don'ts).